MajorcaDevs/mdbackup/README.md

   - **Example**: `backup-postgres-database "postgres"` Will copy the database `postgres` into a compressed (and maybe encrypted) sql script named the same as the database.

 `backup-mysql-database`:
   - **Description**: Makes a backup of a database in MySQL/MariaDB.
 By default uses the tools installed in the system, but if `docker` is define in the settings, it will use a docker container.
-If `gpg_passphrase` is set, the file will be encrypted using GPG and that value as passphrase.
+Uses the configured compress and cypher strategies to create the backup.
   - **Parameters**:
      1. Database to backup
   - **Environment variables**: